edunumsec2/book/content/theme/architecture-ordinateurs/cours/1_systemes-logiques/a-ventiler/SL2_portes.md

 **ET (AND)**

-Nous avons la fonction A et B que nous notons : $A·B$
+Nous avons la fonction A et B que nous notons: $A·B$

 |  A  |  B  |  $S=A·B$  |
 |:---:|:---:|:---:|